-In 2015, we continued to execute on our long-term financial and strategic objectives.
+In 2016, we continued to execute on our long-term financial and strategic objectives.

-- Our adjusted earnings per share ("EPS") growth for 2015 was 8.2%\.
-Excluding the impact from currency exchange rate fluctuations, our adjusted EPS growth was 14.5%. - We delivered 4% growth in underlying revenue while limiting underlying expense growth, leading to increased profitability for both the Risk and Insurance Services and Consulting segments for the sixth consecutive year. - Our total stockholder return ("TSR") was 18.1% on a five-year annualized basis and -1.1% for 2015. - We increased our quarterly dividend by 10.7%, from \$0.28 to \$0.31 per share, beginning in the third quarter of 2015. - We used approximately \$1.4 billion in cash to repurchase approximately 24.8 million shares, reducing our outstanding common stock by approximately 18 million shares on a net basis.
+- Our total stockholder return ("TSR") for 2016 was 24.5% vs. 12.0% for the S&P 500® index. - We delivered strong growth in earnings per share ("EPS").
+GAAP EPS growth was 13.4%; adjusted EPS growth was 12.1%. - We achieved 3% growth in underlying revenue and increased adjusted operating income for both the Risk and Insurance Services and Consulting segments for the seventh consecutive year. - We increased our quarterly dividend from \$0.31 to \$0.34 per share beginning in the third quarter of 2016, resulting in an annual dividend increase of 10.2%, from \$1.18 to \$1.30. - We used approximately \$800 million in cash to repurchase approximately 12.7 million shares, reducing our outstanding common stock by approximately 7.4 million shares on a net basis. - Please see Exhibit A for a reconciliation of our non-GAAP financial measures to GAAP financial measures and related disclosures.